 Level 1: Applicants will be unconditionally admitted with a GPA of 3.6 or above in their master’s degree program, a Verbal GRE of at least 153 and a Quantitative GRE of at least 144, strong letters of recommendation, and a strong essay on research interests, except for international applicants who are also required to have a score of 550 or higher on the paper-based TOEFL, 213 or higher on the computer-based TOEFL, or 79 or higher on the TOEFL iBT.
 More information about Test Score Minimums for TOEFL,TSE, TOEFL iBT and IELTS is available here.

 Level 2.
-Applicants will be unconditionally admitted with a GPA of 3.7 or above in their master’s degree program, only one of the Verbal or Quantitative scores greater than 500 with combined GRE score of 900-999, strong letters of recommendation, and a strong essay on research interests.
+Applicants will be unconditionally admitted with a GPA of 3.6 or above in their master’s degree program, only one of the Verbal or Quantitative GRE scores at or above those in Level 1, a combined GRE of at least 297, strong letters of recommendation, and a strong essay on research interests.

-Level 3: The doctoral admissions committee may admit on probation applicants with a GPA of less than 3.6 in their master’s degree program and/or a Verbal GRE score of less than 500 and a Quantitative GRE score of less than 500 based on a majority of enhancing and determinative factors.
+Level 3: The doctoral admissions committee may admit on probation applicants with a GPA of less than 3.6 in their master’s degree program and/or a Verbal GRE score of less than 153 and/or a Quantitative GRE score of less than 144, based on a majority of enhancing and determinative factors.
 The doctoral admissions committee will set the probationary standards.

 Section C: Other Types of Admission:

 1. Denial: An applicant who does not meet the above admission requirements, will be denied admission.

 2. Provisional: An applicant unable to supply minor portions of the required documentation prior to the admission deadline but who otherwise appears to meet admission requirements may be granted provisional admission.

 3. Deferred: A deferred decision may be granted when a file is incomplete or received after the deadline, or when a denied decision is not appropriate.